 Mondays at 10 am, Tuesdays at 1:30 pm and Thursdays at 3:30 pm.
 November themes include hibernation, Thanksgiving and turkeys

-The Epsom Public Library Trustees will meet on Monday, August 11, at 5:30 pm.
+The Epsom Public Library Trustees will meet on Monday, January 5, at 6:30 pm.